markNZed/TaskFlow/README.md

 ## Task Processor

-Tasks are processed by Task Processors, currently there are two Task Processors implemented in T@skFlow.
-The NodeJS Task Processor runs Node on a server and the React Task Processor runs React in a web browser.
-The NodeJS Task Processor and React Task Processor communicate with the Hub using websocket and HTTP API.
-The NodeJS Task Processor and React Task Processor are implemented in Javascript.
+Tasks are processed by Task Processors, currently there are three Task Processors implemented in T@skFlow.

+* NodeJS Task Processor runs Node on a server
+* React Task Processor runs React in a web browser
+* RxJS Task Processor runs RxJS on a server

+The Processors communicate with the Hub using websocket and HTTP API.

 The NodeJS Task Processor provides a kernel for evaluating Task functions.
 Tasks are asynchronous.
 Tasks may run on the NodeJS Task Processor without user interaction.
 Tasks may use software/AI to decide on the next Task to start.
 The NodeJS Task Processor uses Node and the Express framework.

 The React Task Processor (user interface) provides a kernel for evaluating Task functions and generic web functionality (e.g., current user location).
 User input may change Task state and start new Tasks.
 The React Task Processor runs in a web browser using the React Javascript library with Material UI (MUI) user interface components.

-Task Processor communication uses either websockets (e.g., for real-time interaction) or HTTP API.
+The RxJS Task Processor provides a kernel for evaluating Task functions.
+Tasks are asynchronous.
+Tasks may run on the RxJS Task Processor without user interaction.
+The RxJS Task Processor uses Node, Express, and RxJS.

 ### Task Environment

 The Task Processor provides a Task Environment for the Task Function to run in.
 The NodeJS Task Processor currently provides a Node Javascript environment.
 The React Task Processor currently provides a React Javascript environment.
-The Task Environment could be decoupled from the Task Processor so a Task Processor could provide multiple Task Environments.
+The RxJS Task Processor currently provides a RxJS Javascript environment.
+A Task Processor could provide multiple Task Environments.

 ### SubTask

 A SubTask expects to receives a Task instance and returns the same Task instance.
 The SubTask assumes it is called from a Task.
 The SubTask runs within a Task Environment (i.e., it is part of the Task Processor) and provides a standard interface for Task functionality that is shared across many Tasks.
-The SubTask may return asynchronously e.g., the `task.response` field could include a promise in Javascript.

-There may be side-effects from a SubTask, for example, it may return results to a Task on another Task Processor using the Task Processor's web socket connection to the Hub.
+There may be side-effects from a SubTask, for example, it may return partial results to a Task on another Task Processor using the Task Processor's web socket connection to the Hub.

 ## Task Hub